-The vacant possession value of dwellings within the HRA at 1st April 2019 was £598,983,711.
+The vacant possession value of dwellings within the HRA (i.e. their value without secure tenants) at 1st April 2019 was £598,983,711.

 The difference between the vacant possession value and the lower Balance Sheet valuation (existing use value for social housing (EUH-SH)) measures the economic cost of providing council housing at less than open market rents.